Theo Padnos

-Peter Theo Curtis (also known as Theo Padnos; born 1968) is an American journalist who was released by the al-Nusra Front in August 2014, after being held hostage for almost two years.
+Theo Padnos (also known as Peter Theo Curtis; born 1968) is an American journalist who was released by the al-Nusra Front in August 2014, after being held hostage for almost two years.
 He was the cellmate of American war photographer Matt Schrier, who escaped after seven months of captivity.

 Early life and career

 Peter Theophilus Eaton Padnos was born in Atlanta, Georgia, to Michael Padnos, a writer now living in Paris (then he worked as a lawyer), and Nancy Curtis.
 He received his bachelor's degree from Middlebury College in Vermont and his doctorate in comparative literature from the University of Massachusetts at Amherst.
 He is fluent in French, Arabic, German, and Russian.

 He moved to Vermont and taught poetry to prisoners of a local jail.
 His first book, My Life Had Stood a Loaded Gun, was written about this experience.
 In this book he firstly shows his interest in writing about disaffected youth.
-He then relocated to Yemen, where he changed his legal name to Peter Theo Curtis, under which he continued writing.
+He then relocated to Yemen.

 Padnos began his study of Islam in Yemen at Dar al-Hadith, before moving to Damascus, Syria, to enroll in an Islamic religious school.
 His second book, Undercover Muslim, where he highlights the topic of Islamic extremism, was published in the UK.
 After its publication, the changing of his name (to Peter Theo Curtis) made travel in the Middle East easier.
 Since he had declared allegiance to Islam in public, the book could be interpreted as apostasy.
 In 2012, he became a freelance journalist.
 He created articles about the Middle East for magazines such as the New Republic, The Huffington Post and the London Review of Books.

 He then moved to Antakya, Turkey, near the Syrian border.
-Although Curtis originally claimed in his NY Times article that he went to Syria to "stop into villages and interview people, telling the story of a nation with many identities, dissatisfied with them all, in trouble, wanting help," he later completely changed his story in his documentary, claiming he was there to "follow some refugees back into Syria and write about the adverse conditions in the camps."
-However, in his former cellmate's book, "The Dawn Prayer," Matthew Schrier claims Curtis told him he was in Syria to write a story about abducted American journalist Austin Tice, and provided documentation proving so in the form of an email Curtis wrote to Tice's editor shortly before he was kidnapped asking him to "commission" the article.
+Although Padnos originally claimed in his NY Times article that he went to Syria to "stop into villages and interview people, telling the story of a nation with many identities, dissatisfied with them all, in trouble, wanting help," he later completely changed his story in his documentary, claiming he was there to "follow some refugees back into Syria and write about the adverse conditions in the camps."
+However, in his former cellmate's book, "The Dawn Prayer," Matthew Schrier claims Padnos told him he was in Syria to write a story about abducted American journalist Austin Tice, and provided documentation proving so in the form of an email Padnos wrote to Tice's editor shortly before he was kidnapped asking him to "commission" the article.
+According to Padnos, many story ideas were floating around in his head as he crossed over into Syria.